The databases available here contain information on the values and rents of residential properties in the United States and cover four dimensions:

 Although the rent to price ratio and the price and value of land are obvious metrics for understanding dynamics of housing and house prices, few of these data can be directly observed.
 In the case of the rent to price ratio, the implicit rents accruing to homeowners are not observed and must be estimated based on market rents of similar rental units.
 In the case of land, direct land sales are rarely observed in built up areas and occur mainly where new suburban development occurs.
 To estimate the value of land in built up areas requires separating the directly observed sale price of housing into the underlying values of the housing structure and the land, neither of which is separately observed.

 The data here have been created by Morris A. Davis and his co-authors.
-Davis, who maintains and updates the data, is an assistant professor at the University of Wisconsin School of Business, Department of Real Estate and Land Economics, and a fellow at the Lincoln Institute of Land Policy.
+Davis, who maintains and updates the data, is Professor of Finance and Economics and Paul V. Profeta Chair of Real Estate at the Rutgers Business School, and a fellow at the Lincoln Institute of Land Policy.